 B) compute shift on ETRF89 stations.
-Compute T{YY} by a 3 parameters fit between $X{89}^E(89.0)$ (or EUREF 89 values) and $X{YY}^I(89.0)$

-Table 3 gives the estimations of T{YY} according to A and B. Since the two estimations are equivalent regrading the error bars, we recommend the use of case A values.
+Compute $T{YY}$ by a 3 parameters fit between $X{89}^E(89.0)$ (or EUREF 89 values) and $X{YY}^I(89.0)$ Table 3 gives the estimations of $T{YY}$ according to A and B. Since the two estimations

-6. Appendix 2: Estimation of \dot{R}{YY}
+Appendix 2: Estimation of $\hat{R}{YY}$

-Since the associated velocity fields of ITRF89 and ITRF90 are computed using AM0-2 model (Minster and Jordan, 1978), \dot{R}{YY} will be the angular velocity of the Eurasian plate in this model.
+Since the associated velocity fields of ITRF89 and ITRF90 are computed using AM0-2 model (Minster and Jordan, 1978), $R{YY}$ will be the angular velocity of the Eurasian plate in this model.

 On the other hand there are two estimated velocity fields associated with ITRF91 and ITRF92 respectively.
 In these two frames, the orientation time evolution was ensured by aligning the corresponding velocity fields to NNR-NUVEL-1 model (Argus et Gordon, 1991, De Mets et al, 1990).
-So for 91 and 92, \dot{R}{YY} corresponds, conventionally, to the angular velocity of the Eurasian plate in NNR-NUVEL-1 model.
+So for 91 and 92, $R{YY}$ corresponds, conventionally, to the angular velocity of the Eurasian plate in NNR-NUVEL-1 model.

 The more recent geophysical model NNR-NUVEL-1A (DeMets et al, 1994) has been used as reference in the ITRF93 velocity field computation.
 It should be noted that there is a rotation rate between the ITRF93 velocity field and the NNR-NUVEL-1A model (Boucher et al, 1994).
-Consequently for 93, \dot{R}{YY} corresponds to the angular velocity of the Eurasian plate in NNR-NUVEL-1A model to wich we added the rotation rate between the ITRF93 velocity field and the NNR-NUVEL-1A model.
+Consequently for 93, $R{YY}$ corresponds to the angular velocity of the Eurasian plate in NNR-NUVEL-1A model to wich we added the rotation rate between the ITRF93 velocity field and the NNR-NUVEL-1A model.

-As the time evolution of the ITRF94 is consistent with the model NNR-NUVEL-1A (Boucher et al, 1996), then the \dot{R}{YY} corresponds, conventionally, to the angular velocity of the Eurasian plate in this model.
+As the time evolution of the ITRF94 is consistent with the model NNR-NUVEL-1A (Boucher et al, 1996), then the $R{YY}$ corresponds, conventionally, to the angular velocity of the Eurasian plate in this model.

 The reference frame definition (origin, scale, orientation and time evolution) of the ITRF96 is achieved in such a way that ITRF96 is in the same system as ITRF94 (Boucher et al, 1998).
-Consequently, \dot{R}{YY} is the same as for ITRF94.
+Consequently, $R{YY}$ is the same as for ITRF94.
 This same statement is also valid for ITRF97.

 For the first time, the ITRF2000 combines individual solutions that are free from any plate motion model.
 Its origin is defined by a weighted average of most consistent SLR solutions.
 Its scale is defined by most consistent SLR and VLBI solutions.
 Its orientations is aligned to the ITRF97 at epoch 1997.0 and its orientation rate follows, conventionally, that of NNR-NUVEL-1A model.
 The ITRF2000 velocity field was used to estimate angular velocities of 6 major plates, including Eurasia, showing significant disagreement with NUVEL-1A predictions.
-It is therefore recommended to use for \dot{R}{YY} the components of the Eurasian angular velocity estimated from ITRF2000 velocities of 19 European sites of high geodetic quality.
+It is therefore recommended to use for $\dot{R}{YY}$ the components of the Eurasian angular velocity estimated from ITRF2000 velocities of 19 European sites of high geodetic quality.
 For more details, see (Altamimi et al., 2002).
 Using a velocity field of 152 sites of high quality extracted from the ITRF2005 solution (Altamimi et al., 2007), absolute rotation poles of 15 tectonic plates (including Eurasia) were estimated.
-The components of the Eurasia plate rotation pole are those corresponding to the values of \dot{R}{YY} listed in Table 4 to be used in the transformation from ITRF2005 to ETRF2005.
+The components of the Eurasia plate rotation pole are those corresponding to the values of $\dot{R}{YY}$ listed in Table 4 to be used in the transformation from ITRF2005 to ETRF2005.